pallets/click/docs/arguments.rst

 the ``nargs`` parameter.
 If it's set to ``-1`` then an unlimited number of arguments is accepted.

-The value is then passed as tuple.
+The value is then passed as a tuple.
 Note that only one argument really can be set to ``nargs=-1`` and right now only the last.

 Example::